mistakia/nano-community/docs/introduction/misconceptions.md

 ### Nano is energy-efficient because nobody uses the network

-The energy cost of producing and processing a transaction is constant.
-In fact, the network is most efficient at capacity (energy usage per tx).
+The energy cost of producing a transaction is constant and the energy costs of running the network is essentially fixed.
+Thus, the network is most efficient when congested (energy usage per tx).

 ### Nano is doomed because the developer fund is low